What Is A Yankee Bet?

 For example, imagine all those big juicy handicaps at the Grand National Meeting at Aintree over the jumps or at Glorious Goodwood on the flat.
 You could easily combine winning selections at say 10/1, 12/1, 14/1, and 16/1.
 A £1 Yankee on those four selections would cost £11 and return £48,316.00.
 A £1 each-way Yankee would pay £48,728.90 if each-way terms were a 1/5 of the odds.
 Even if all four of those selections only placed, you’d still get back £312.90.

 You could also have all sorts of combinations of winners and placed horses that would offer a variety of different sized payouts.

-What is the Difference Between a Yankee and a Super Yankee?
+Difference Between a Yankee and a Super Yankee

 A Yankee is one of the most popular multiple bets, but what do you do if you’ve got five selections that you want to combine into a multiple bet?
 The answer is you can place a Super Yankee.
 This bet works in a similar way to a Yankee but your five selections are permed into 10 doubles, 10 trebles, five 4-folds accumulators, and one 5-fold accumulator.

 That means that a win Yankee has 11 bets and an each-way Yankee 22 bets, whilst a win Super Yankee has 26 bets and an each-way Super Yankee has 52 bets.